 Concussions are also known to cause mood imbalances in adolescent patients.
 Depression-related symptoms are often linked to adolescent concussions which may lead to suicidal thoughts or actions.
 Suicide is the second leading cause of death in adolescents and young adults according to the Center for Disease Control (CDC) and has steadily increased in frequency within the past two decades.
 Therefore it is important to carefully evaluate and monitor mood in adolescents post-concussion and during the recovery process.

-Finally, almost all cases of Second Impact Syndrome, a catastrophic event resulting from a subsequent concussive event prior to the brain fully recovering from the first event, have been documented in adolescent-aged athletes.
-No other age group has been determined to be at risk for this potentially deadly event.
+Finally, nearly all documented cases of Second Impact Syndrome have involved adolescent-aged athletes.
+Second Impact Syndrome is a catastrophic event resulting from a subsequent concussive episode prior to the brain fully recovering from a previous concussion.
+This subsequent concussive injury sets off a cascade of events leading to rapidly-escalating metabolic crisis and massive brain swelling that often can lead to death.
+No other age group has been determined to be at risk for Second Impact Syndrome.

 For these reasons, it is best to manage adolescent concussions more conservatively and with stricter Return To Activity Protocols (RTAP) than those of other age groups.